lindenlab/io.tilia.unitysdk/Browsers/README.md

 ## Simple Web Browser

-This is a basic open-source Chromium web browser available for free.
+This is a basic open-source Chromium web browser available for free under the GNU GPL 3.0.
+License details can be found at https://github.com/tunerok/unity_browser/blob/master/LICENSE.

 This browser option currently only supports standalone Windows projects.